 Blended Grain – A blend of Grain Whiskies made at multiple Distilleries.

 Blended – A Blend of Malt and Grain Whiskies made at multiple Distilleries.

-There are over 100 active distilleries in Scotland with more opening all the time and further afield there are distilleries in Ireland, Japan, Canada, Italy, Taiwan, India, Sweden… and of course the massive Bourbon and Whiskey industry in the USA!
-There has never been more whisk(e)y in production than there is now and quality has never been higher.
-Truly, we are living in a golden age of whisky.
+There are more than 120 active distilleries in Scotland with more opening all the time while further afield there are distilleries in Ireland, Japan, Canada, Italy, Taiwan, India, Sweden… not to mention the massive Bourbon and Whiskey industry in the USA.
+There has never been more whisk(e)y in production than there is today and the quality has never been higher.
+Truly, we are living in a golden age.